Setup Play-in-Editor

 The UI:

 The HUD BP: The logic responsible for spawning the HUD, and managing our UI.
-Should extend
+An example has been made in BP_M2Example_HUD

 field to your new table.